cjdbarlow/bedside-notebook/disease/endo/carcinoid.md

 	* Tyramine ingestion
 	Cheese, chocolate.
 * Common symptoms:
-	* Flushing
+	* Flushing (80%)
-	* Diarrhoea
+	* Diarrhoea (70%)
 * Less common symptoms:
 	* Lacrimation
 	* Rhinorrhoea
+	* Bronchospasm
+	* Carcinoid heart disease

 ###Carcinoid Heart Disease
+Characteristic cardiac lesions:
+* Associated with high circulating 5-HT
+Rarely seen if 5-HIAA levels are ≤50mg/24 hours.
-Development of characteristic cardiac lesions, associated with high circulating 5-HT.
-Classically **right-sided endocardial thickening**:
+* Classically **right-sided endocardial thickening**:
 	* Leads to retraction and fixation of valve leaflets
 	* TR near-universal
 	* TS, PR, and PS may occur
-* Left sided disease may occur in the presence of an intracardiac shunt (e.g. PFO), that leads to serotonin entering left-sided chambers
+* Left sided disease may occur in the presence of an intracardiac shunt (e.g. PFO) that leads to serotonin entering left-sided chambers

 ###Carcinoid Crises
 Exaggerated form of carcinoid syndrome that is: